ConorWilliams/ConcurrentDeque/README.md

 - https://github.com/taskflow/work-stealing-queue
 - https://github.com/ssbl/concurrent-deque

-This implementation places no constraint on the types which can be placed in the deque and has no memory overhead associated with buffer recycling.
-Furthermore, it provides the strong exception guarantee for no-throw move constructible types.
+`riften::Deque` places no constraint on the types which can be placed in the deque and has no memory overhead associated with buffer recycling.
+Furthermore, when possible

 ## Usage